dhasuda/Differential-Privacy-Lab/README.md

 ## Setup

 There is a script `setup.sh` that can help you with that.
-It creates a brand new environment and install all the dependencies needed for you to run the Differential Privacy Lab.
+It creates a brand-new environment and install all the dependencies needed for you to run the Differential Privacy Lab.
 Simply run the script in the terminal

 ```
 sh setup.sh